CMU-07-120/hw01/README.txt

 07-120 Introduction to Software Construction
-HW1: Version Control with Git
+hw01: Version Control with Git

-This is a simple template for [Homework 1](TODO), which allows students to work with GitHub.

 Files you will modify:
     student.txt